jdasfd/pars/README.md

     spanr coverage -m 2 stdin -o overlapped.yml
 # -m, --minimum <minimum>: Set the minimum depth of coverage [default: 1]
 # the point of position which covered twice on chromosomes will be kept
+# actually meaning ranges with more than 1 genes

 spanr statop \
     ../blast/S288c.sizes \